bitsongofficial/go-bitsong/x/marketplace/spec/01_state.md

 enum AuctionPrizeType {
     // Transfer ownership of only nft without metadata NFT_ONLY_TRANSFER = 0 [ (gogoproto.enumvalue_customname) = "NftOnlyTransfer" ];
-    // Transfer ownership of both nft and metadata FULL_RIGHTS_TRANSFER = 1 [ (gogoproto.enumvalue_customname) = "FullRightsTransfer" ];
+    // Transfer ownership of both nft and metadata mint, update ownership FULL_RIGHTS_TRANSFER = 1 [ (gogoproto.enumvalue_customname) = "FullRightsTransfer" ];
+    // Transfer ownership of metadata
+    METADATA_AUTHORITY_TRANSFER = 2 [ (gogoproto.enumvalue_customname) = "MetadataAuthorityTransfer" ];
+    // Transfer ownership of mint
+    MINT_AUTHORITY_TRANSFER = 3 [ (gogoproto.enumvalue_customname) = "MintAuthorityTransfer" ];
-    // Printing a new child edition from limited supply LIMITED_EDITION_PRINTS = 2 [ (gogoproto.enumvalue_customname) = "LimitedEditionPrints" ];
+    // Printing a new child edition from limited supply LIMITED_EDITION_PRINTS = 4 [ (gogoproto.enumvalue_customname) = "LimitedEditionPrints" ];
-    // Printing a new child edition from unlimited supply OPEN_EDITION_PRINTS = 3 [ (gogoproto.enumvalue_customname) = "OpenEditionPrints" ];
+    // Printing a new child edition from unlimited supply OPEN_EDITION_PRINTS = 5 [ (gogoproto.enumvalue_customname) = "OpenEditionPrints" ];
 }
 ```

 1. `NftOnlyTransfer` is the auction for sending nft to winner bidder.
-2. `FullRightsTransfer` is the auction to transfer both nft and metadata ownership.
+2. `FullRightsTransfer` is the auction to transfer nft ownership, metadata authority and mint authority.
+3. `MetadataAuthorityTransfer` is the auction to transfer metadata authority.
+4. `MintAuthorityTransfer` is the auction to transfer mint authority.
-3. `LimitedEditionPrints` is the auction to provide limited number of editions printed to auction winners.
+5. `LimitedEditionPrints` is the auction to provide limited number of editions printed to auction winners.
 Editions can be printed after auction ends.
-4. `OpenEditionPrints` is the auction to provide all auction participants to get printed versions.
+6. `OpenEditionPrints` is the auction to provide all auction participants to get printed versions.
 Editions can be instantly printed after bid even before auction ends.

-Note: `Metadata` ownership is temporarily transfered to marketplace module during the auction phase for `FullRightsTransfer`, `LimitedEditionPrints` and `OpenEditionPrints`.
+Note: `Metadata` mint ownership is temporarily transfered to marketplace module during the auction phase for `LimitedEditionPrints` and `OpenEditionPrints`.
 After auction ends, metadata ownership is returned back to owner for `LimitedEditionPrints` and `OpenEditionPrints` case.

 ### Storage